The mission of the Port of Cascade Locks is to:

-• Operating in a fiscally prudent manner to ensure its continuity,
+• Operate in a fiscally prudent manner to ensure its continuity

-• Promoting economic growth for existing and new area businesses
+• Create economic growth opportunities for existing businesses within the Port District

 The history of Cascade Locks is intimately tied to the Columbia River.
 The small settlement that grew up on the banks of the river helped early travelers portage around the rapids, first by foot, then by mule-drawn rail cars, steam engines, and finally riverboats.